cantierecreativo/showcase/README.md

 end
 ```

-You can now instantiate new presenters in your controller/views using the
+You can now instantiate new presenters in your views using the
 included helpers:

 ```ruby